 Are internships paid positions?

-Internships positions are unpaid, but summer interns in the Washington, D.C. office are eligible for a modest stipend.
+Internship positions are unpaid, but summer interns in the Washington, D.C., office may be eligible for a modest stipend.

 Is housing provided?
 Does the office help with other arrangements?